Learning of Time-Frequency Attention Mechanism for Automatic Modulation Recognition: Conclusion

 \section{Conclusion}

-In this work, we presented a learning-based modulation recognition framework and introduced our baseline CNN model as well as the full model with a novel frequency-time attention (FTA) mechanism.
-The proposed FTA mechanism consists of Channel Attention Module (CAM), Frequency Attention Module (FAM), and Time Attention Module (TAM), and it is performed on input feature maps to generate attention refined feature maps.
-We showed that FTA significantly improves modulation recognition results by learning feature representations for explicitly attending to important channel, frequency, and time information.
-Experiment results demonstrated the effectiveness of modelling FTA in the CNN front-end, as well as simultaneously modelling frequency and time attention, which improves modulation recognition performance.
-Experiments on the comparison between the proposed FTA-CNN framework and two deep learning-based methods (IQCNN and CLDNN) from literature demonstrated the better recognition capability of the proposed FTA-CNN.
-As future work, we plan to extend the method to improve recognition performance at low-level SNR using ideas of deep learning-based signal enhancement or noise reduction.
-The proposed modulation recognition framework can also be applied to emitter detection, radio signal classification, radio frequency identification, and many others.
+In this work, we presented a CNN-based framework for automatic modulation recognition with a novel TFA mechanism.
+The TFA is performed on input feature maps to generate attention refined feature maps by learning feature representations for explicitly attending to important channel, frequency, and time information.
+Experiment results demonstrated the effectiveness of modelling TFA in the CNN front-end, and the presented CNN models with TFA (TFA-SCNN and TFA-SCNN2) outperform three existing learning-based methods from literature.
+The proposed attention mechanism causes additional computational burden than the baseline model SCNN, but requires similar inference time as the other methods and less learned parameters than IQ-CNN and CLDNN.
+The performance improvement of the proposed frameworks is incremental in the presence of complex channel environment and low SNRs.
+As a future work, we plan to extend the method to improve recognition performance at low SNRs using deep learning-based signal enhancement techniques.